learn-co-curriculum/dsc-introduction-to-support-vector-machines/README.md

 ![title](images/SVM_2.png)

-But these other ones too...
-How to chose the best one?
-Either one of these three lines (or, using generalized language "hyperplanes") does equally well at classifying.
-Rather then solely focus on the final accuracy of the model, SVM's aim to **maximize the margin** between the decision boundary the various data points.
+While this seems intuitive, there are other decision boundaries which also separate the classes.
+Which one is best?
+Rather then solely focus on the final accuracy of the model, Support Vector Machines aim to **maximize the margin** between the decision boundary and the various data points.

 ![title](images/SVM_4.png)

-The margin is defined as the distance between the separating line (hyperplane) and the training set cases that are closest to this hyperplane, which are the so-called "support vectors".
+The margin is defined as the distance between the separating line (hyperplane) and the training set cases that are closest to this hyperplane.
+These edges cases define the "support vectors".
 The suport vectors in this particular case are highlighted in the image below.
-As you can see, the max margin hyperplane is right in the middle between the two lines defined by the support vectors.
+As you can see, the max margin hyperplane is the midpoint between the two lines defined by the support vectors.

 ![title](images/SVM_fin.png)